FOREX-Dollar loses steam after weeks-long rally

 The greenback has been supported by a flight to safety by investors, amid a rout across markets due to fears of the impact of soaring inflation and Russia's invasion of Ukraine.

-The index, which tracks the dollar against six major rivals, was broadly flat on the day at 102.92.
-Last Friday, it had soared to the highest since January 2003 at 105.01. =USD
+The index, which tracks the dollar against six other major currencies, dipped 0.1% on the day to 102.82.
+Last Friday, it soared to the highest since January 2003 at 105.01. =USD

-"We are not convinced that the fundamentals argue in favour of a more sustained pullback for the US dollar at the current juncture although cracks may be appearing," currency analysts at MUFG said in a note.
+Analysts said the dollar's weakness partly reflected a recent fall in U.S. Treasury yields adjusted for inflation, but questioned whether the pullback would last.

+"It has raised questions of whether the dollar really has reached exhaustion.
+But it is too soon to say the dollar has peaked," said Kenneth Broux, currency strategist at Societe Generale.

-Other safe-haven currencies have rallied this week as global stocks have come under pressure.
+Other safe-haven currencies have rallied this week as global equities have come under pressure, although stocks in Europe clawed back some ground on Friday.

-The Swiss franc was on track for a nearly 3% weekly gain versus the dollar, while the Japanese yen was set for an almost 1% weekly gain.
+The Swiss franc was on track for a more than 3% weekly gain versus the dollar, while the Japanese yen was set for an almost 1% weekly gain.

-Sterling was set for its biggest weekly gain since December 2020, and was flat on the day at $1.24805.
+Sterling was set for its biggest weekly gain since December 2020 although it was largely unchanged on the day at $1.24810.
+GBP=D3

 In cryptocurrencies, Bitcoin was flat at just above $30,000, arresting steep declines seen in recent weeks.
 BTC=BTSP